steven912/Overview-Of-Current-Projects/README.md

 #### Dev Description:

   Probably my most developed project, but also suffering from scale creep and loss of vision/excitement.
-I spent so much time creating all these systems, and once they were created and the next step was to flesh them out with ideas, I got hit with something exactly like writer's block.
-There are just too many options in front of me of how the game could play, that I'm kind of paralyzed with indecision.
-Regardless, I'm proud of the progress of this game, as over the course of it I really felt I was becoming a significantly better developer.
+I spent so much time creating all these systems, that once they were created and the next step was to flesh them out with ideas, I got hit with something exactly like writer's block.
+There are just so many options in front of me as to how the game could play, that I'm paralyzed with indecision.
+Regardless, I'm proud of the progress of this game, as over the course of it I became a significantly better developer.

 #### Influences: